lachlanchen/IdeasGlass/docs/ideasglass_ngrok_bridge.md

 GET /api/v1/audio/segments/{segment_id} -> audio/wav (buffered ≥60 s clip)
 ```

 Every `/api/v1/audio` response now echoes `speech_detected`, and the websocket stream includes this flag in both the historical payload and live `audio_chunk` events.
 The front-end keeps the last 72 normalized levels to animate the waveform while the backend quietly aggregates WAV segments (with gain applied) for later download/analysis.
-Set `IDEASGLASS_AUDIO_GAIN` if you want louder recordings without touching the firmware.
+Use `IDEASGLASS_GAIN_TARGET`, `IDEASGLASS_GAIN_MAX`, `IDEASGLASS_GAIN_MIN_RMS`, or `IDEASGLASS_SPEECH_RMS` to tune loudness/silence thresholds without reflashing firmware.

 For debugging, the PWA logs `[IdeasGlass][wave] …` entries to the browser console every time it receives history batches, live chunks, or finalized segments, so you can confirm data is flowing even before the visualization animates.